 Contemplative Retreats for Vestries

 In a line I’ve always loved from the Gospel of Mark, Jesus invites his disciples, “Come away to a lonely place and rest awhile” (6:31b).
 They’d been teaching and healing on the road for days and were no doubt exhausted by the demands of the crowds.
-Jesus knows come-away-pic_webthat what the disciples need, as a group, is to step away together.
+Jesus knows that what the disciples need, as a group, is to step away together.
 They need to “regroup” and refresh themselves once more with prayer.

 There’s something incredibly powerful about this act of withdrawing from ordinary activities— even if they’re the ordinary activities of a monastic community, a vestry, or a parish—which can help to refocus us in a specific, intentional way.
 Our annual community retreat is so important to my Brothers in the Society of Saint John the Evangelist that our Rule prescribes it as a necessity of our shared life: “The community shall have one week of retreat together every year under the direction of a retreat leader.
 The experience of shared silence and prayer deepens our solidarity in the Spirit and unites us in a common response to the living word.”
 People are sometimes surprised that monks who live and pray together every day still need to step away for a further, intentional time of communal prayer.
 And yet we do.
 For as our Rule explains, “Whenever we enter retreat we seek to be more available to God so that we may enter more fully into the divine life.”
 This is essential for every community of faith.